 The key to a successful purchase and installation of furniture is communication.
-From the very outset of the project, i.e., the Kick-off Preliminary Design meeting, the Project Manager will establish the guidelines by which the Design Team, the furniture vendor, Yale's Purchasing Department, and the Project Manager will interact.
+From the very outset of a project, i.e., the preliminary kick-off design meeting, the project manager establishes the guidelines by which the design team, furniture vendor, Yale's Purchasing Services, and the project manager will interact.
 With so many parties involved, miscommunication can easily happen without the proper framework established.
-While all parties can talk to all other parties at any time, a key of the overall communication guideline is that the Project Manager must authorize any change that increases the cost of the furniture package.
+While all parties can talk to all other parties at any time, a key of the overall communication guideline is that the project manager must authorize any change that increases the cost of a furniture package.

-There are two ways that the furniture design and procurement process occurs: 1) minimal designer input for projects with straightforward furniture needs and 2) in depth designer involvement, for larger projects with more complex furniture requirements.
-In the more complex situation the Architect's involvement will require additional fees as the work is not considered part of the basic services.
+There are two ways that the furniture design and procurement process occur: 1) minimal designer input for projects with straightforward furniture needs, and 2) in-depth designer involvement for larger projects with more complex furniture requirements.
+In the more complex situation, the architect's involvement will require additional fees as the work is not considered part of the basic services.

-For the simpler project, the furniture procurement process can briefly be described as follows: The user meets with the furniture vendor, the Project Manager and Architect to review the project needs for furniture.
-The vendor will make a proposal based on the general layout generated by the Architect working within the established budget.
-The Architect is expected as part of the basic services to advise on color selections to work with the colors chosen for the other finishes in the space.
-Review of proposed finishes, colors and furniture should be scheduled with the Public Space Review Committee (PSRC) before any presentation is made to users to confirm that the direction is appropriate both for selection and cost level.
-This review applies to all projects unless funded by the Department and it is a non-public space.
-The Design Team is also responsible for coordinating the electrical power/data outlets with the proposed furniture so that they are accessible for use.
-(This is very important as repeatedly outlets are blocked by furniture.)
-The vendor will provide drawings, specification and estimate.
-Once the user agrees to the layout and the proposed cost is in line with the budget, the Project Manager then takes the specification and attaches a Purchase Requisition authorizing the furniture to be either bid, or bid and purchased, and forwards this package to Yale Purchasing via Asset Management.
-Yale Purchasing then either competitively bids the furniture specification or through the established buying agreement with a preferred vendor (for example Steel Case Partnership through BKM) obtains a proposal and detailed specification.
-Once established that the specification meets the design intent, the furniture is released for purchase via notification by the Project Manager to Yale Purchasing.
-Yale Purchasing in turn tells the vendor.
+For the simpler project, the furniture procurement process can briefly be described as follows.
+A user meets with the furniture vendor, the project manager, and architect to review the project needs for furniture.
+The vendor will make a proposal based on a general layout generated by the architect working within the established budget.
+As part of the basic services, the architect is expected to advise on color selections that work with the colors chosen for other finishes within the space.
+A review of the proposed finishes, colors, and furniture should be scheduled with the Public Space Review Committee before any presentation is made to users to confirm that the direction is appropriate for selection and cost level.
+This review applies to all projects unless funded by the department and if it is a nonpublic space.
+The design team is also responsible for coordinating the electrical power and/or data outlets along with the proposed furniture so that they are accessible for use.
+This is especially important since outlets are repeatedly blocked by furniture.

+The vendor will provide drawings, specifications, and an estimate.
+Once a user agrees to the layout and a proposed cost aligns with the budget, Yale's project manager takes the specification and attaches a purchase requisition which authorizes the furniture to be bid or bid and purchased.
+Following this step, the project manager forwards this package to Yale's Purchasing Services via AssetWorks.
+Yale's Purchasing Services then either competitively bids the furniture specification or, through an established buying agreement with a preferred vendor (for example Steelcase partnership through BKM Total Office), obtains a proposal and detailed specification.
+Once the specification meets the design intent, furniture is released for purchase via notification by the project manager to Yale's Purchasing Services.
+In turn, Purchasing Services tells the vendor.